iqm-finland/cirq-on-iqm/docs/user_guide.rst

 of the IQM server.
 By default, the latest calibration set is used for running the circuit.
 If you want to use a particular calibration set, provide the ``calibration_set_id`` argument.
-The sampler will by default use an :class:`.IQMDevice` created based on architecture data obtained from the server, which is then available in the :meth:`.IQMSampler.device` property.
+The sampler will by default use an :class:`.IQMDevice` created based on architecture data obtained from the server, which is then available in the :attr:`.IQMSampler.device` property.
 Alternatively, the device can be specified directly with the ``device`` argument.

 If the IQM server you are connecting to requires authentication, you will also have to use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens,